smallstep_full_white

 The ACME Protocol can authenticate Certificate Signing Requests (CSRs) in a way that enables automation.

 ACME clients must answer challenges presented by the ACME server to prove to the CA that they control the identifiers listed in the CSR.
-ACME supports four different types of challenges: http-01, dns-01, tls-alpn-01, and device-attest-01.
+ACME supports four different types of challenges: http-01, dns-01, tls-alpn-01 for server certificates, and device-attest-01 for device certificates.
 These are designed for operability in different environments.
 See ACME Basics for a description of each challenge type and their tradeoffs.

 The ACME provisioner in step-ca supports issuing X.509 certificates using IP, hostname, and device identifiers.